Aston Martin Autosport BRDC Young Driver Award

 The Aston Martin Autosport BRDC Young Driver of the Year Award aims to boost the prospects of young British racing talent and find the next Formula 1 star.

-The 2019 process included fitness and simulator elements at Aston Martin Red Bull Racing and a two-day test at the Silverstone Grand Prix circuit in MotorSport Vision Formula 2, Ligier LMP3 and Garage 59-run Aston Martin Vantage GT3 machinery.
+The 2021 process included simulator tests at the Mercedes-AMG Petronas F1 Team, fitness assessments by Athletic Thinking and a two-day test at the Silverstone Grand Prix circuit in MotorSport Vision Formula 2, BBM Sport Ginetta LMP3 and Garage 59-run Aston Martin Vantage GT3 machinery.

-Prizes for the winner Ė Johnathan Hoggard, who was announced at the Autosport Awards on 8 December Ė include a test in a Red Bull Formula 1 car, £200,000, a run in Aston Martinís GTE World Endurance Championship challenger, full British Racing Driversí Club membership and an Arai helmet.
-All finalists received a TAG Heuer watch.
+Prizes for the winner, who will be announced at the Autosport Awards on 19 December, include £200,000, full British Racing Drivers’ Club membership and an Arai helmet.

-BRDC vice-president Derek Warwick is the chairman of the judging panel, which includes Award winners Darren Turner, Andrew Kirkaldy and Alexander Sims, double British Touring Car champion Jason Plato, successful Lola and McLaren designer Mark Williams, Le Mans-winning engineer Leena Gade, leading commentator Ian Titchmarsh and Autosport chief editor Kevin Turner.
+BRDC vice-president Derek Warwick is the chairman of the judging panel, which includes Award winners Darren Turner, Andrew Kirkaldy and Alexander Sims, successful Lola and McLaren designer Mark Williams, Le Mans-winning engineer Leena Gade, leading commentator Ian Titchmarsh and Autosport chief editor Kevin Turner.
 Three-time Indianapolis 500 winner Dario Franchitti was the guest judge in 2021.

-Aston Martin is a new partner for the Award, which has previously been won by 2009 F1 world champion Jenson Button, 13-time grand prix winner David Coulthard, current F1 drivers Lando Norris and George Russell, triple Indianapolis 500 winner Dario Franchitti, and 2014 World Endurance champion Anthony Davidson.
+Previous winners of the Award include 2009 F1 world champion Jenson Button, 13-time grand prix winner David Coulthard, current F1 drivers Lando Norris and George Russell, four-time IndyCar title winner Franchitti and 2014 World Endurance champion Anthony Davidson.

-Due to the coronavirus virus and truncated season, the Award will not take place in 2020, but plans are under way for it to return in 2021.
+Due to the coronavirus pandemic and truncated season, the Award did not take place in 2020, it's back for 2021.

 2018 Presentation video